Epidiah/star-something-probably/notes.md

 ### Tokens
 The tokens are a special sort of benefit.
 Still a little fuzzy on them.
 But here's the current take.
 You can only ever have one of each type.
 You spend them:
 * Spend 1 at any time to gain important information.
+	* Each token type should have its own set of questions you can ask.
 * Spend 1 when the GM surprises you to ensure that your character is not surprised.
+	* This will let you avoid arbitrary harm.
+Like, if the GM says, "The room is booby-trapped!
+The floor disentigrates beneath you and you all fall into a laser pit.
+Everyone advance your Destiny track by one."
+You can spend any 1 token to say, "Nope, not me, and here's why," followed by an explanation of why that specific token saved you.
 * Spend 2 when the GM surprises you to ensure that your character and their allies in the scene are not surprised.
+	* This will let you avoid arbitrary harm.
+Like, if the GM says, "The room is booby-trapped!
+The floor disentigrates beneath you and you all fall into a laser pit.
+Everyone advance your Destiny track by one."
+You can spend any 2 tokens to say, "Nope, not us, and here's why," followed by an explanation of why that specific token saved you.
 * Spend 3 when the GM surprises you to turn the tables on the GM's characters and surprise them instead.
+	* As above, this will save the lot of you from arbitraty harm, but also will let you turn the tables, "I had heard Rumors that Lord Wuffington had rigged his palace up with deathtraps, so when I kicked a pebble and it fell through the floor I recognized that as a Clue, and I took the Initiative to have us pretending to fall into the trap, but instead, cling to the sides of the pit just below the holo-floor to lay in wait for poor guards who would have to clean this mess up.
+Might get some official uniforms off of them."

 Something like that.
 The point is that there is no rolling for this stuff directly.
 Just collecting tokens during play and spending them.
-Probably should start each session with a Token. ~~Got to think on that.~~
+Tokens are persistent from session to session.
+That is, you start each session with the ones you ended the last session with.
+Oh!
+That means the 6s you roll when rolling for adventurer type are the tokens your new character starts with!

 #### Where do Tokens come from?
 There are five tokens you get from each of the five dice.
 You get them whenever a die you used in your roll (either the Course or the die you keep, or both) is a 6.
 You *do* get them when you have a tie.